2024 Olympic Previews: Will The Aussie Women Go Back-To-Back In The 100 Free?

 SwimSwam’s Picks

 The pick for gold was easy — we felt that O’Callaghan has displayed consistent speed when it mattered the most, and now she just has to pull it off one last time this Olympic cycle.
-She’s the 2022 and 2023 World champ as well as the fastest woman in the world this year (she’s gone sub-52.4 twice this year, which no one else has done), so choosing her to win felt like a safe bet.
+She’s the 2022 and 2023 World champ as well as arguably the most consistently fast woman in the world this year (she’s gone sub-52.4 twice this year, which no one else has done), so choosing her to win felt like a safe bet.

 In second we have Sjostrom.
 The 100 free isn’t her best event right now, but her showing at the 2023 Worlds indicated her potential at this stage of her career.
 She has a ton of momentum after her international showing last year, and we think she can ride it into Paris.
 In third, we have Haughey, because it feels wrong to leave the third-fastest woman of all-time off the podium, but Steenbergen could certainly pull off the upset.